proge-software/DevCamp/HOL/dotnet/04-devops-ci/README.md

 ## Exercise 3: Create a Continuous Integration pipeline<a name="ex3"></a>

-With application code now uploaded to VSTS, we can begin to create builds via a Build Definition.
+With application code now uploaded to ADO, we can begin to create builds via a Build Definition.
 Navigate to the `Build` tab from the top navigation.
-We will use the hosted agent within VSTS to process our builds in this exercise.
+We will use the hosted agent within ADO to process our builds in this exercise.

 1. From the `Build & Release` tab, create a new `Build Definition` by clicking the `New Definition` button:

     ![image](./media/2017-06-21_14_35_00.png)

-1. On the `Select your repository` step, be sure the source is `VSTS Git`, the `Team project` is your VSTS Project and the `Repository` is the one that was earlier created.
+1. On the `Select your repository` step, be sure the source is `ADO Git`, the `Team project` is your ADO Project and the `Repository` is the one that was earlier created.

     ![image](./media/2018-07-22_11_49_55.png)